TheNathannator/PlasticBand/Docs/Instruments/5-Fret Guitar/Rock Band/PS4.md

 - Ranges from 0 to 4, with each number being a discrete notch of the switch.

-### Riffmaster Joystick
+### Riffmaster Additions

-The Riffmaster features a joystick on the back of its headstock.
-It uses the standard left stick inputs:
+The Riffmaster features a joystick on the back of its headstock and a programmable P1 button.

+Joystick:

 | Input          | Report
 | :---:          | :----: